Each bike I have ridden has been a very special experience! If bikes could talk, I'm sure they would have plenty to say about my riding.

 I am also that person who gives her bikes names to give extra personality to already beautiful creations.
 (Built by Travis, of course..minus the Fuji.)

 Meet Sir Richard the Ironhearted, the bike who started it all.
 He's a homely bike that is very heavy but opened up my eyes to the world of bike riding.
 He was my trusty steed to get me to work and home as well as the first bike I road on the Trout Run Trail.
-He has since been converted into a grocery-getter, just waiting for his day to prove his awesomeness to the world.
-Ultimately, he is kept for sentimental value.

 The bikes that I use the most often for off-road riding will be listed on below- this will include new additions to the fleet!